-More specifically, the Exchange proposes to offer an ad-hoc historic monthly End of Day Volume Summary market data product that will provide a volume summary of trading activity on the Exchange at the option level by origin (Customer, Professional Customer, Firm, Broker-Dealer, and Market Maker 6), side of the market (buy or sell), contract volume, and transaction type (opening or closing).
-The Customer, Professional Customer, Firm, Broker-Dealer, and Market Maker volume will be further broken down into trade size buckets (less than 100 contracts, 100-199 contracts, greater than 199 contracts).
-The ad-hoc historic monthly End of Day Volume Summary is proprietary Exchange trade data and does not include trade data from any other exchange.
+4The Exchange previously adopted a subscription-based market data product known as the NYSE Options Open-Close Volume Summary that market participants can purchase on a subscription basis.
+See Securities Exchange Act Release No. 93132 (September 27, 2021), 86 FR 54499 (October 1, 2021) (SR-NYSEArca-2021-82).
+The purpose of this filing is to introduce a historic monthly report of the NYSE Options Open-Close Volume Summary that would be available for purchase by any market participant on an ad-hoc the Exchange at the option level by origin (Customer, Professional Customer, Firm, Broker-Dealer, and Market Maker),5 side of the market (buy or sell), contract volume, and transaction type (opening or closing).
+The Customer, Professional Customer, Firm, Broker-Dealer, and Market Maker volume is further broken down into trade size buckets (less than 100 contracts, 100-199 contracts, greater than 199 contracts).
+The ad-hoc historic monthly Intra-Day Volume Summary is proprietary Exchange trade data and does not include trade data from any other exchange.
 It is also a historical data product and not a real-time data feed.
-The Exchange proposes to offer data that would go back to December 2018 and would contain all series in an underlying security if it has volume.7
+The Exchange proposes to offer data that would go back to August 2022 and would contain all series in an underlying security if it has volume.6

-The Exchange anticipates a wide variety of market participants to purchase the ad-hoc historic monthly End of Day Volume Summary, including, but not limited to, individual customers, buy-side investors, investment banks and academic institutions.
+The Exchange anticipates a wide variety of market participants to purchase the ad-hoc historic monthly Intra-Day Volume Summary, including, but not limited to, individual customers, buy-side investors, investment banks and academic institutions.
 For example, academic institutions may utilize the proposed product to promote research and studies of the options industry to the benefit of all market participants.
 The Exchange believes the proposed product may also provide helpful trading information regarding investor sentiment and may be used to create and test trading models and analytical strategies.
-The ad-hoc historic monthly End of Day Volume Summary is a completely voluntary product, in that the Exchange is not required by any rule or regulation to make this data available and that potential customers may purchase it on an ad-hoc basis only if they voluntarily choose to do so.
-The Exchange notes that other exchanges offer a similar product.8 As such, the ad-hoc historic monthly End of Day Volume Summary is subject to direct competition from similar end of day options trading summaries offered by other exchanges.
-All of these exchanges offer essentially the same end of day options trading summary information, and generally differ solely in the amount of history available for purchase.9
+The ad-hoc historic monthly Intra-Day Volume Summary is a completely voluntary product, in that the Exchange is not required by any rule or regulation to make this data available and that potential customers may purchase it on an ad-hoc basis only if they voluntarily choose to do so.
+The Exchange notes that other exchanges offer a similar product.7 As such, the adhoc historic monthly Intra-Day Volume Summary is subject to direct competition from similar intra-day options trading summaries offered by other exchanges.
+All of these exchanges offer essentially the same intra-day options trading summary information for purchase on an ad-hoc basis, and generally differ solely in the amount of history available for purchase.8

-The Exchange proposes to provide in its Fee Schedule that market participants may purchase the ad-hoc historic monthly End of Day Volume Summary for a specified month (historical file).
-The Exchange proposes to assess a fee of \$600 per request per month for an ad-hoc request of historical End of Day Volume Summary covering all Exchange-listed securities.
-An ad-hoc request can be for any number of months beginning with December 2018 for which the data is available.
-10 The proposed fee for ad-hoc requests for the historic monthly End of Day Volume Summary will apply to all market participants.
-The Exchange notes that other exchanges provide a similar data product that may be purchased on an ad-hoc basis and is comparably priced.11
+The Exchange proposes to provide in its Fee Schedule that market participants may purchase the ad-hoc historic monthly Intra-Day Volume Summary for a specified month (historical data).
+The Exchange proposes to assess a fee of \$1,000 per request per month for an ad-hoc request of historical Intra-Day Volume Summary covering all Exchange-listed securities.
+An ad-hoc request can be for any number of months beginning with August 2022 for which the data is available.9 The proposed fee for ad-hoc requests for the historic monthly Intra-Day Volume Summary will apply to all market participants.
+The Exchange notes that other exchanges provide a similar data product 10 that may be purchased on an ad-hoc basis.
+The proposed fee is comparably priced to at least one other exchange that sells a market data product similar to Intra-Day Volume Summary that may be purchased on an ad-hoc basis.11